Automate parsing and crawling#

 Zyte API automatic extraction requires you to specify the kind of data you want to extract.

-Your spider above uses product to request the data of a single e-commerce product, but automatic extraction supports many other types of data extraction, and more will come following user demand.
+Your spider above uses product to request the data of a single e-commerce product, but automatic extraction supports many other types of data extraction.

 For example, if you need to extract a news article or a blog post, use the article data extraction type instead.